 The five key points to keep in mind regarding the Korean brand’s MPV.

 Kia is quite serious about making an impact in the Indian market – so much so, that it showcased its intentions by making an all-new model for India, the SP Concept SUV, and displaying a large selection of its international line-up at the 2018 Auto Expo.
-The Korean carmaker’s facility in Andhra Pradesh is gearing up to roll-out cars from mid-2019.
+The Korean carmaker’s facility in Andhra Pradesh has begun trial production and is gearing up to roll-out cars from mid-2019.
 Along with a number of models likely to be introduced to India, Kia’s Grand Carnival MPV is one being considered.
 Here’s what you need to know about the MPV:

 Bigger than the Innova Crysta

 The Kia MPV is quite a bit bigger than India’s most popular MPV, the Toyota Innova Crysta.
 At 5,115mm long, 1,985mm wide and 1,755mm in height, the Grand Carnival is 380mm longer, 155mm wider, yet 40mm shorter in height than the Toyota.
 All this, along the 3,060mm long wheelbase (making it 310mm longer than the Innova Crysta), put it in a niche above the Toyota.

 There’s no hiding that MPV-like design, especially from the rear and sides.
 It doesn’t look ungainly, though, especially with the larger, 19-inch alloy wheels.
 There are also smaller 17- and 18-inchers available.
 The highlight of the Grand Carnival's exterior is sliding rear doors – something that will be unique in this market segment.